keu/docs/concepts/data-quality.md

 ### Choosing a tool

-Which tool to choose comes down to individual business needs and preferences.
+Which tool you choose is determined by the needs and preferences of your organization.
 Astronomer recommends using SQL Check operators if you want to:

 - Write checks without needing to set up software in addition to Airflow.
 - Write checks as Python dictionaries and in SQL.